WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 Some of the disadvantages with using this method:
 - No VPN Support
-- No ChatGPT Support although ChatGPT in Apple Intelligence might still work!
+- No ChatGPT Support although ChatGPT in Apple Intelligence is working!

 I will look into fixing these quirks soon.